The deadline is approaching for ballast water treatment systems to comply with IMO’s revised G8 guidelines

 Given these facts, it is surprising that only a handful of ballast water treatment systems have been certified according to the revised G8 guidelines.
 The first of them was Alfa PureBallast 3, the third generation of Alfa Laval’s UV-based ballast water treatment technology, which received its revised G8 type-approval in February 2018.

-“PureBallast 3 met the revised G8 requirements with no changes to its power consumption or flow capabilities, which demonstrates the robustness of our solution,” said Mr Sahlén.
+“PureBallast 3 met the revised G8 requirements with no changes to its power consumption or flow capabilities, which demonstrates the robustness of our solution,” says Mr Sahlén.
 “For PureBallast 3 customers, the system and market-leading performance they are used to will remain the optimal choice, even after October 2020.”